-For this post, I’m refocusing for a moment on my full-time job.
-I know that this blog is mostly filled with my hobbies and personal projects, so it might seem like those are the only things I do.
-However, most of my life actually revolves around my career in tech.
+In this post, I’m going to focus for a moment on my full-time job.
+I know that this blog is mostly filled with my hobbies and personal projects so it might seem like those are the only things I do.
+However, a good chunk of my life actually revolves around my career in tech.

 And that’s what I want to focus on in this post: the difference between my experience as a front-end software engineer from a small start-up(-ish) company, and my impression so far as a data science in a much, much larger company.